andyw-lala/Tek7KTesters/Readout/README.md

 The theory of operation is as follows:

 * T1 is configured as a common emitter stage which is reliably driven between cuto-off and saturation by 5 V logic level inputs.
-Worst case logic 0 GPIO output from MCP23S17 I/O expander chip of 0.6 V only results in ~400 mV on the base, ensuring the transistor remains firmly off.
-T1 is driven into saturation by a logic 1 input, resulting in the base of T2 being held at around 30 mV.
-T2 then funcitons as a current source, based on R10 (since the emitter will be held at (Vbe + ~ 30 mV).
-Similarly for the other three bits.
+* Worst case logic 0 GPIO output from MCP23S17 I/O expander chip of 0.6 V only results in ~400 mV on the base, ensuring the transistor remains firmly off.
+* T1 is driven into saturation by a logic 1 input, resulting in the base of T2 being held at around 30 mV.
+* T2 then funcitons as a current source, based on R10 (since the emitter will be held at (Vbe + ~ 30 mV).
+* Similarly for the other three bits.
 The values of R12, R14, and R16 result in binary weighted current sources.
-These are summed via 10K resistors and used to drive a Wilson current mirror that provides the output as a sink to the -15 V rail.
+* These are summed via 10K resistors and used to drive a Wilson current mirror that provides the output as a sink to the -15 V rail.

-This circuit is repeated four times, and driven by a single MCP23S17 I/O expander that is in turn driven via a high speed SPI interface from the PSoC.
+This circuit is repeated four times.

 ## Microcontroller Connectivity